codsen/codsen.com/src/os/check-types-mini.md

 For example, [`ast-monkey`](/os/ast-monkey/) _has_ complex options and needs validation help.

 But for one-level-deep options objects, `check-types-mini` is an overkill (unless you don't care about perf).

 {% include "btt.njk" %}

+## 2021 update

+We don't need `check-types-mini` any more!

+We rewrote all programs in this monorepo in TypeScript, so now they're shipped with type definitons.
+This relieves from manual type checks — even if your program which consumes any Codsen packages is not in TypeScript, modern code editors would still pick up the type definitions and show alerts in the UI if you tried to set up wrong input parameters.

+{% include "btt.njk" %}